JayChenFE/Udacity/3_reactnd-myreads/README.md

 ## Notes

-- The star ranking datas are storaged in the localStorge of the Browser
+- The star ranking datas are storaged in the localStorge of the browser